 The staging in the house should be of the double type, with a gap of about 16cm (6in) between the upper and lower stages.
 The upper stage can be of the open wood-slat type for placing the plants on and the under stage should be covered with gravel or ashes.
 This is referred to as the moisture staging and is frequently sprayed with water to keep up the humidity of the house.
 A gravel path which can be sprayed is also very useful for this purpose.
 The type of plant will determine if the staging should be flat or in steps.
 A wire framework placed on top of the stage, if shaped like a series of step-ladders, will house many more plants if they are hung on the frame.
 Thin metal rods attached to the main beams of the house just above the path but not over the stage will provide more space, and this system is ideal for the species that prefer more light and many of the smaller orchids.

 Ventilators should be preferably under the staging and in the roof.
-The ventilators found in many greenhouses in the upright glass sides of the house are not advisable for the orchid house, because draughts are produced and excessive drying out will occur.
+The ventilators found in many greenhouses in the upright glass sides of the house are not advisable for the orchid house because droughts are produced and excessive drying out will occur.

 There are many heating systems available to the orchid grower today.
 The once much-favored boiler-heated water pipes of 10cm (4in) diameter have many advantages including a considerable degree of control.
 Many efficient electrical systems with thermostatic control are much used and the greenhouse fan type of heater is especially suitable.
 Care should be taken to install a system capable of providing somewhat above the minimum winter temperature decided on for the particular section of the family grown.
 Paraffin heating is a controversial subject among orchid growers.
 Many use this form of heating to provide a supplementary source of heat on very cold winter nights and also for emergencies such as power cuts.
 Double glazing with polythene on the inner side of the glass can reduce heat loss and an increase in temperature of 5 degrees and more has been claimed with the use of double glazing.